beranekjr/local-task-management/README.md

-# local-task-management
+# Local task management

-Local task management using browser local storage to manage tasks
+Web application that handles task management for a single user using browser local storage